 They have two arguments:

-- DACA is inconsistent with federal immigration law because the Immigration and Nationality Act does not provide immigration status to DREAMERS;
+- DACA is inconsistent with federal immigration law because the Immigration and Nationality Act does not provide the president the authority to grant legal immigration status to so many people.

-Both sides will argue their motions for summary judgment at a hearing in Houston, TX on December 22, 2020.
+Both sides argued their motions for summary judgment at a hearing in Houston, TX on December 22, 2020.
 There are four possible outcomes of the summary judgment motions: